CALyman/Engineering-3/CircuitPython/agenda.md

 - organize files into folders/subfolders [status - done]

-- create README for the entire repo [status - done]
+- create README for the entire repo [status - in progress]